Our climate action

 Why has Momentum chosen to invest in Carboneers India?

 Carboneers is a well-established project working with over 7,500 farming communities, showing how recycling agricultural residues can create economic growth and positive climate impact through carbon storage in biochar.
-At Momentum, where circularity is a core value – for example by reusing components from wind turbines – we see a strong match between our work with renewable energy and Carboneers’ project.
-In addition, we believe it is important to support projects in areas like India, where climate change has a big local impact.
+At Momentum, where circularity is a core value – for example by reusing components from wind turbines – we see a strong match between our work with green energy and Carboneers’ project.
+In addition, we believe it is important to support projects in areas like India, where climate change has a strong local impact.

 Carbon storage in coastal ecosystems – Delta Blue Carbon in Pakistan

 Delta Blue Carbon is the world’s largest mangrove restoration project, located in the Indus River Delta in Pakistan.
-The project covers 350,000 hectares and aims to remove approximately 142 million tons of carbon from the atmosphere.
-By restoring degraded coastal habitats through the planting of mangroves, carbon is absorbed via photosynthesis, just like regular trees, but the carbon is stored much more stably in sediments through mangrove roots.
+The project covers 350,000 hectares and aims to remove approximately 142 million tons of CO₂ from the atmosphere.
+By restoring degraded coastal habitats through the planting of mangroves,CO2 is absorbed via photosynthesis, just like regular trees, butCO2 is stored much more stably in sediments through mangrove roots.

 In addition to carbon storage, the Delta Blue Carbon project contributes significantly to biodiversity by restoring river delta ecosystems and protecting the rich wildlife both below and above the water.
 Mangroves, seaweed and tidal marshes protect against storm surges, tsunamis and floods, while purifying coastal waters and protecting against erosion, ensuring clean water and stable coasts.
 The project is verified by VERRA and supports 60 small villages in education, water supply, healthcare and employment.